manolast/manolast/README.md

-### Hi there, I'm Manuel
+### Hi there, I'm Manuel!

-I'm a software engineering student who views technology as a means to improve people's lives, particularly in ways that significantly impact society.
+I'm a software engineering student who views technology as a means to improve people's lives, especially in ways that have a significant impact on society.
 I am passionate about entrepreneurship and innovation.
-I also really like sailing.
+Additionally, I have a deep passion for sailing.

 <!--
 **manolast/manolast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.